zahrag/BIOSCAN-1M/README.md

 ###### <h3> Classification Experiments
 Two image-based classification experiments were conducted, focusing on the taxonomy ranking of insects.
-The first set of experiments involved classifying images of insects into 16 Orders.
+The first set of experiments involved classifying *BIOSCAN-1M Insect dataset's* images into 16 Orders.
 The second set of experiments specifically targeted the Order Diptera and aimed to classify its members into 40 families, which constitute a significant portion of the order.